 - 1. Select an open area that allows room to familiarize yourself with vehicle operation and handling. - 2.
 Place the vehicle on a level surface. - 3.
 Fill the fuel tank with gasoline. - 4.
 Check the engine oil level.
 Add the recommended oil if necessary to maintain the oil level between the minimum and maximum indicators on the dipstick. - 5.
 Position yourself in the operating position on the vehicle, fasten the seatbelt and safety nets or side doors, and start the engine.
 Allow the engine to idle for a short period before operating. - 6.
 Press the foot brake, select the desired gear, and then release the foot brake. - 7.
 Apply throttle.
-Drive slowly at first, varying throttle positions to 1⁄2 open for 10 hours, then vary to 3⁄4 open for an another 10 hours.
+Drive slowly at first, varying throttle positions not more than 1⁄2 throttle for 10 hours or 100 miles, then another 10 hours or 100 miles of not more than 3⁄4 throttle (whichever interval arrives first).
 Do not operate at sustained idle or sustained wide open throttle. - 8.
 Do not pull or carry any heavy loads during the break-in period. - 9.
 Periodically check coolant level, controls, etc. Along with the items outlined in the periodic maintenance chart. - 10.
 At the end of the break-in period, change the oil and filter (20 hours or 200 miles / 320 km).